CLI Reference

 CI/CD Deployment

-# Non-interactive with dynamic values
+# Non-interactive with dynamic values (unified command)

-project-planton pulumi up \
+project-planton apply \

---manifest deployment.yaml \
+-f deployment.yaml \

 --set spec.container.image.tag=$CI_COMMIT_SHA \